apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

     For fast networks you may want to increase the buffer sizes from the defaults.

--   `tcp-receive-buffer-size`.
+-   `tcpReceiveBufferSize`.
 This parameter determines the size of the TCP receive buffer in bytes.
 The default value for this property is `32768` bytes (32KiB).

--   `batch-delay`.
+-   `batchDelay`.
 Before writing packets to the transport, ActiveMQ can be configured to batch up writes for a maximum of `batch-delay` milliseconds.
 This can increase overall throughput for very small messages.
 It does so at the expense of an increase in average latency for message transfer.
 The default value for this property is `0` ms.

--   `direct-deliver`.
+-   `directDeliver`.
 When a message arrives on the server and is delivered to waiting consumers, by default, the delivery is done on the same thread as that on which the message arrived.
 This gives good latency in environments with relatively small messages and a